Optimal Phase-Insensitive Force Sensing with Non-Gaussian States

-To conclude, we introduced new families of metrologically advantageous states for phase-insensitive force sensing and analyzed their susceptibility to decoherence, finding that Fock states are generally the most robust and offer the largest dynamical range---outperforming both coherent and squeezed Gaussian states.
-We also developed a noise-dependent reward functional, maximized via quantum optimal control in a spin-boson system, and showed that number-squeezed cat states~\cite{deMatosFilho1996,Dodonov2002,Rojkov2024,Rousseau2025} yield the best sensitivity under realistic constraints.
-Specifically, we divided the sensing protocol into three distinct stages---state preparation, sensing, and measurement---each governed by different parameter regimes in a given experimental setup.
-Additional constraints, such as decoherence rates, interaction strengths, or mechanisms of phase-space displacement, can lead to tradeoffs in the optimal duration of these stages~\cite{Rahman2025}, and our framework supports detailed analysis of such scenarios.
-Furthermore, our approach is compatible with a wide range of platforms involving continuous degrees of freedom, including mechanical~\cite{Matsos2024,Valahu2024,Rahman2025}, optical~\cite{Deffner2014}, and microwave~\cite{Heeres2017,Krisnanda2025,Pan2025} systems.
-While our state preparation analysis focused on a spin-oscillator system, it naturally extends to other nonlinear platforms, especially those with weak nonlinearities~\cite{Millen2020,Gonzalez-Ballestero2021,Grochowski2023,Roda-Llordes2024b,Casulleras2024,Rosiek2024}.
-Exploring transitions in broader metrological landscapes remains an open direction for future work.
+\textit{Conclusions.}---To conclude, we introduced new families of metrologically advantageous states for phase-insensitive force sensing and analyzed their susceptibility to decoherence, showing that Fock states are generally the most robust and offer the largest dynamical range.
+We also developed a noise-dependent reward functional, maximized via quantum optimal control in a spin-boson system, and found that either number-squeezed cat ~\cite{deMatosFilho1996,Dodonov2002,Rojkov2024,Rousseau2025} or Fock states yield the best sensitivities under realistic constraints.
+Our framework separates the sensing protocol into preparation, sensing, and measurement stages, each subject to distinct trade-offs determined by decoherence rates, interaction strengths, and displacement mechanisms~\cite{Rahman2025}.
+While the leading decoherence sources are platform-dependent, reported implementations of optimal control in bulk acoustic resonators~\cite{Rahman2025}, circuit QED platforms~\cite{Heeres2017,Pan2025}, and trapped ions~\cite{Matsos2024} imply mechanical decoherence coefficients of order $\PhotonLossCoeff \sim 10^{-3}$, $10^{-5}\!-\!10^{-4}$, and $10^{-5}$, respectively~\footnote{We take $\PhotonLossCoeff=1/g T$.
+The reported values read: $\JCCoup=2\pi\cdot\{2.2,1.4,0.29,0.002\}$ MHz and $T=\{2.7,1,0.089,5000\}$ ms for~\cite{Pan2025,Heeres2017,Rahman2025,Matsos2024}, respectively.}.
+In this regime, our results predict at least several-dozen-fold improvements in asymptotic single-shot FI at specific coupling strengths across all these platforms, although other decoherence channels, such as qubit relaxation or motional dephasing, can impose stricter limits.
+These considerations highlight broad applicability to mechanical~\cite{Matsos2024,Valahu2025,Rahman2025}, optical~\cite{Deffner2014}, and microwave~\cite{Heeres2017,Krisnanda2025,Pan2025} systems.
+While our analysis focused on a spin-boson model, it naturally extends to other platforms, especially those with weak nonlinearities~\cite{Millen2020,Gonzalez-Ballestero2021,Grochowski2025a,Roda-Llordes2024b,Casulleras2024,Rosiek2024}.
+Exploring transitions across broader metrological landscapes remains an open direction for future work.